vijpandaturtle/vijpandaturtle/README.md

      - [Trallie](https://github.com/PiSchool/trallie/tree/main) (Lead): A open-source simple modular LLM-based framework for Information Extraction.
      - [SCEVA](https://github.com/esa-sceva) (Lead): A open science initiative funded by the European Space Agency, to develop suite of dataset and domain specific LLMs, which aims to advance the use of Large Language Models (LLMs) for satellite communications.
      - [EVE](https://github.com/eve-esa) (Contributor): An open science initiative funded by the European Space Agency’s Φ-lab, aimed at advancing the use of Large Language Models (LLMs) for the Earth Observation (EO) and Earth Science (ES) community.
+- Personal Projects
+     - [Seesaw AI](https://github.com/vijpandaturtle/seesaw): An initiative and framework to make sense of neural networks of today.
+     - [Roadscapes](): A multi-task, multimodal dataset for Indian roads and highways.
+Totally self-funded.
 - 📫 You can find me on [Google Scholar](https://scholar.google.com/citations?user=K_ST0dMAAAAJ&hl=en), [LinkedIn](https://www.linkedin.com/in/vijayasriiyer), [Substack](https://mindsandai.substack.com/) and [Medium](https://vijayasriiyer.medium.com/).
 -  🤹🏽‍♀️ My other interests : Writer, Indian classical Vocalist and a Certified Yoga Instructor.